 Note C: In Feb 1934 there was a medal presentation held in Drumlish noting the awarding of 1932-33 league medals.
 This related to the 1933 competition.

-Junior competition in the early years of the GAA in Longford was referred to as Junor League or Junior League-Championship or simply as Junior Competition, and was played on a league basis similar to the Senior ‘League-Championship’ of the same era.
+Junior competition in the early years was referred to as Junor League or Junior League-Championship or Junior Competition, and was played on a league basis similar to the Senior ‘League-Championship’ of the same era.
 The 2014 research clarified longstanding gaps in this Junior League competition from 1917 to 1926 prior to the start of the new Junior Football Championship in 1927, but that research (or any prior) does not combine these competitions.
 This old Junior League-Championship competition did not have any cup or trophy.
+1927 is a change point where a knockout Championship was first held alongside an existing league-based competition.
+League competition in Junior dates back to 1917 while knockout Championship competition starts in 1927 which is why the first JFC winner is recorded in 1927 on this website, which is entirely consistent with all official JFC records prior to our research.

 The earliest reference to Junior competition comes in 1905 when there are calls via local media to organise a Junior competition and efforts made at the time to organise one if enough teams affiliated.
 It was proposed that players that competed in senior could not play in the proposed Junior competition, but the difficulties of limiting it to a competition up to 17 years old were noted and alternate solutions were to be looked into.
 Nothing more came to pass on Junior competition until 1916.